 Examples of a Main Idea in a Story

-The main idea of a story will closely relate to its theme and topic, but the main idea is neither just a topic nor a theme -- both of those answer "what."
+The main idea of a story will closely relate to its theme and topic, but the main idea is not just a topic nor a theme -- both of those answer "what."
 A story's main idea includes actions -- "how" -- and motivations behind them -- "why."
 To find a story's theme, ask yourself what universal statement is in the work and the "how" and "why" of the work.
 Here are 4 examples of a main idea in a story:

 Main Idea in Content and Theme